Berkeley-MDes/tdf-fa23-emilee197/README.md

 Our class on Monday 8/28 was really helpful in understanding how to navigate some of the Rhino and Grasshopper files together.
 I was finally able to set my own parameters in Grasshopper and see them reflected in Rhino!

 <img src="RhinoGrasshopperParam.png" width="50%">

+I have an iphone 13 mini, which has dimensions of 131.5 x 64.2 x 7.7 mm.
+I tried adjusting the parameters in grasshopper to reflect my own phone, but the first time I tried this, the programs crashed my laptop.
+The second time however, it worked, which is seen in the picture below: